jochenkrattenmacher/DTjulia/README.md

 The application consists of three main components.

 1. presentation module based on reveal.js
-2. interactive scenario module, based on stipple.jl
+2. interactive scenario module, based on stipple.jl and stippleUI.jl
-3. data visualisation module, also based on stipple.js
+3. data visualisation module, also based on stipple.jsand stippleCharts.jl

 The three modules are served by a genie webserver and are designed for local use only.